Security model

 Tesseron's security model is local-first, user-authorised.
 The MCP gateway binds to localhost and won't expose any action until a human types a short code out-of-band.
 These are the two gates.

-Gate 1 - origin allowlist
+Gate 1 - loopback-only discovery

 Gate 2 - the claim code